mauricext4fs/jQuery-Storage-API/README.md

     storage.removeAll() // Delete all items from the storage storage.removeAll(true) // Only on global storages.
 Delete all items from the storage and reinitialize previously initialized namespaces

-### `setExpires()`
-Only on cookieStorage.
-Sets expires date in days (default value is null, cookie is valid for session only; only cookies set after setExpires() call will be affected).

-    storage.setExpires(10) // Set expiry date to today + 10 days

-This method returns the storage object, so you can:

-    storage.setExpires(10).set('foo','value') // Set expiry date to today + 10 days and set a new cookie

-### `setPath()`
-Only on cookieStorage.
-Sets path for cookies (default value is null; only cookies set after setPath() call will be affected).

-    storage.setPath('/') // Set path to '/'

-This method return the storage object, so you can:

-    storage.setPath('/').set('foo','value') // Set path to '/' and set a new cookie

-### `setDomain()`
-Only on cookieStorage.
-Sets domain for cookies (default value is null; only cookies set after setDomain() call will be affected).

-    storage.setDomain('www.ndd.com') // Set domain to www.ndd.com

-This method return the storage object, so you can:

-    storage.setDomain('www.ndd.com').set('foo','value') // Set domain to www.ndd.com and set a new cookie

-### `setConf()`
-Only on cookieStorage.
-Sets cookie configuration with an object (only cookies set after setConf() call will be affected).

-    storage.setConf({path:'/',expires:10,'domain':'www.ndd.com'}) // Set expiry date, domain and path

-This method return the storage object, so you can:

-    storage.setConf({path:'/',expires:10}).set('foo','value') // Set configuration and set a new cookie

-### `setDefaultConf()`
-Only on cookieStorage.
-Sets default configuration (only cookies set after setDefaultConf() call will be affected).

-    storage.setDefaultConf() // Set path, domain and expiry date to null

-This method return the storage object, so you can:

-    storage.setDefaultConf().set('foo','value') // Set default configuration and set a new cookie

 ### `$.namespaceStorages`
 Object that contains all initilialized namespace storages.